-The next control is a combo box that lists all the queries in the query file for the selected namespace.
+The next control provides a drop-down list of all the queries in the query file for the selected namespace.

-The next control is an edit combo box.
-By default a single query parameter is taken from the selected text in an any open code editor, but you can also type the parameter(s) directly into this field.
+The third control is an edit combo box.
+By default a single query parameter is taken from the selected text in an open code editor, but you can also type the parameter(s) directly into this field.
 Multiple parameters should be separated by commas.
 This is followed by the Search button to run the query.
-Queries can be edited at any time using the Edit button next to it.
+Queries can be edited at any time using the Edit button next to the Search button.

-The results window is a tree control that lists the results of the query grouped by file.
+The 'Result' panel is a tree control that lists the results of the query grouped by file.